-Born in Madrid, Abel Sánchez-Aguilera graduated from the Royal Conservatory of Music in his native city under the guidance of Fernando Puchol and Juan Carlos Martínez.
-Subsequently he has continued his studies with Ya-Fei Chuang, both at the New England Conservatory in Boston and at the Salzburg Mozarteum Internationale Sommerakademie, which he has attended for six consecutive years.
+Born in Madrid, Abel Sánchez-Aguilera studied piano with Fernando Puchol and Juan Carlos Martínez at the Madrid Conservatory of Music.
+Subsequently he continued his studies with Ya-Fei Chuang, both at the New England Conservatory in Boston and at the Salzburg Mozarteum Internationale Sommerakademie for six consecutive years.
 He has also received artistic advice from Robert Levin, Luiz de Moura Castro, Ilze Graubin and Marisa Montiel.

 A laureate of several international competitions, Abel Sánchez-Aguilera has been particularly praised for his interpretation of the modern and contemporary piano repertoire.
 He was awarded First Prize in the Alexander Skrjabin competition (Salzburg, 2015), First Prize and contemporary music award in the Open Piano Competition (2013), the Prize of the Mozarteum Sommerakademie (2013), First Prize Musik der Extraklasse (Salzburg, 2011) for his performance of Pierre Boulez’s Second Sonata, First Prize (piano category) and overall Third Prize in the Premio Città di Padova (2016), among others.